Keep Cool (film)

-Synopsis
+Plot

 The film is set in modern-day Beijing.
-It begins with bookseller Zhao Xiaoshuai (Jiang Wen) who is following his ex-lover An Hong (Qu Ying) home, obviously after an unhappy and one-sided break-up.
+It begins with bookseller Zhao Xiaoshuai who is following his ex-lover An Hong home, obviously after an unhappy and one-sided break-up.
 He tracks the fast-walking An Hong on a bus and later on a bicycle, until she reaches her flat and goes up to her apartment.
-There, Zhao gets a junk peddler (Zhang Yimou, the director himself, speaking in his native Shaanxi accent) and another peddler to call out her name and declare his undying love to her at the high-rise flats.
+There, Zhao gets a junk peddler and another peddler to call out her name and declare his undying love to her at the high-rise flats.

-The next day, the temperamental An Hong becomes impressed enough by Xiaoshuai's efforts to take him up her apartment for a quickie, but their tryst is interrupted by another man (Zhao Benshan) downstairs, reciting some nonsensical poetry through a loudhailer.
+The next day, the temperamental An Hong becomes impressed enough by Xiaoshuai's efforts to take him up her apartment for a quickie, but their tryst is interrupted by another man downstairs, reciting some nonsensical poetry through a megaphone.
 Apparently, the person is hired by the peddler Xiaoshuai hired the day before (who has absconded from the job).
 Xiaoshuai tries unsuccessfully to get the man to stop, and in a huff the angered An Hong leaves her apartment.
 Xiaoshuai is baffled by his ex blowing hot and cold at him.

 The scene shifts to some time later.
 While waiting at a public bicycle stand Xiaoshuai gets beaten up by nightclub owner Liu Delong and his hired thugs, who warn him never to attach himself to An Hong again (apparently Liu is An Hong's new flame).
-The concussed Xiaoshuai is sent to a hospital by well-mannered middle-aged stranger Mr. Zhang (Li Baotian), who claims Xiaoshuai has accidentally wrecked his brand-new laptop in the act of him being beaten up.
+The concussed Xiaoshuai is sent to a hospital by well-mannered middle-aged stranger Mr. Zhang, who claims Xiaoshuai has accidentally wrecked his brand-new laptop in the act of him being beaten up.
 The angry Xiaoshuai refuses to compensate, insisting Zhang finds Liu Delong - the main culprit - for payment.

 The bothersome Zhang keeps finding Xiaoshuai over the laptop compensation and Xiaoshuai finally relents: the two decide to get down to Liu's nightclub to get Zhang's compensation.
 Once there, however, Xiaoshuai is unable to contain himself and launches a reckless physical attack on Liu, which lands him at the police station for seven days.
 Xiaoshuai is released after a reprimand by the police chief.
 Some time later, Zhang interrupts Xiaoshuai (again) during his tryst with An Hong to inform that Liu has agreed, somewhat belatedly, to pay up and apologize.